Best Dental Assistant Schools in Michigan

 • Externship partners: A good placement can lead to a job offer.

-• Graduate success rate: Schools should have data on job placement.
+• Graduate success rate: Schools should have data on career services.

 Community colleges tend to be more affordable, especially for in-district residents.
-Many Michigan schools participate in federal financial aid programs.
-Some also offer payment plans or scholarships for healthcare students.
+Many Michigan schools offer payment options.

 After training, your first job will be where you get the most practical learning.
 Be ready to: